mcgibbon/sympl/docs/constants.rst

 allow you to set constants regardless of whether a value is already defined for that constant, allowing you to add new constants we haven't thought of.

+The constant library can be reverted to its original state when Sympl is imported by calling `~sympl.reset_constants`.

 .. autofunction:: sympl.get_constant

 .. autofunction:: sympl.set_constant

+.. autofunction:: sympl.reset_constants

 Condensible Quantities
 ----------------------